 - 1/2 yard of pink Cricut cotton for quilt binding

-- Download the Neapolitian Quilt pattern from the Cricut website here.
-Print the pdf sewing directions to keep by your sewing machine.
-Read all the directions before you continue.
+1. Download the Neapolitian Quilt pattern from the Cricut website here.
+Print the PDF sewing directions to keep by your sewing machine.
+Read the directions throughly before you continue.

-- Press your fabric pieces, plan out which pieces will be octagons and which will be squares and sashing.
+2. Press the fabric pieces.
+Plan out which pieces will be octagons and which will be squares and sashing.

 1. Lay the square pieces out with the sashing in between them as pictured above.
 Be sure that you are using the sashing pieces that are 5.75″ long.
 There are also longer 12″ and 7″ sashing pieces but we will use those later.
 Do not get them mixed up!
 Stitch the blocks together with the shorter sashing in the middle using a 1/4″ seam allowance and a stitch length of 2.5mm.